didiersmith/steve/chapters/monkeybot.md

 The diner disappeared before he could finish his sentence.

-******
+---

-For the second time in ten minutes, Vincent awoke.
+Once again, Russell awoke in unfamiliar surroundings.
 This time, he was lying back in what felt like a dentist's chair, restrained by huge, leather straps.
 He looked around.
-Russell and Stacy were in matching chairs, similarly restrained.
+Vincent and Stacy were in matching chairs, similarly restrained.
 Other than the three of them, the room was empty and featureless.

 "Hello?" he asked.

-Other than looks and shrugs from his two friends, there was no response.
+His friends looked over and shrugged.
+Otherwise, there was no response.

 His chair clicked and the restraints released.
 He sat up and got out of his chair.
-Stacy and Russell did the same, and the three of them started exploring the room.
+Stacy and Vincent did the same, and the three of them started exploring the room.
 Upon further investigation, it was exactly as empty as it had first appeared.

 "What do you guys make of this?" he asked the other two.

-Russell shrugged.
+Vincent shrugged.

 "I dunno, but I'm getting real _Saw_ vibes," Stacy replied.

-Vincent agreed.
+Russell agreed.
 The setup was extremely creepy.

 The wall hissed, and a section of it opened up.
 In strode two men - or, at least, two things that looked mostly like men.
 One of them was definitely Steve - he looked more delicate and moved with more grace than he had in the diner, but the likeness was unmistakable.
 The other one, Vincent didn't recognize.

 "Catch," said the other man, and threw a baton to each of the three friends.

-Vincent caught his baton.
+Russell caught his baton.
 It was heavy and shiny, seemingly made from stainless steel.

-"Good catch!" complimented not-Steve.
+"Good catch!" complimented the new person who wasn't Steve.
 "Now, if you wouldn't mind, please beat the crap out of this guy," he continued, pointing at Steve.

 The three friends looked at each other.
 None of them moved.